tobyatgithub/tutorials/installation/Windows.markdown

 # Windows - Setting up your Dev Environment

 In this document, we're going to condense how you should setup your machine in preparation for the rest of the tutorials contained in this document.
 Running OpenMined means having several different applications and repositories correctly installed and ready to work together, which can have unique challenges for each system.
-To that end, let's get your Mac up and running!!!
+To that end, let's get your Windows up and running!!!

 # Step 1: Install Unity